 In the current study, we investigated how weight loss regimes with either a simple diet switch from HFD to chow, calorie restriction or pharmacological treatment with EX4 could affect RG within the ARC.
 Overall, we show that after chronic feeding of HFD for 8 months mice do not show an increased RG in microglia or astrocytes compared to chow fed controls.
 However, when chronically DIO mice undergo profound weight loss, astrocytes display an increase in RG which is not seen in microglia.
 This finding coincides with an increase in circulating NEFAs seen in the weight loss groups.
 This is in line with a study where cultured astrocytes exposed to saturated fatty acids (FA) such as palmitic acid, lauric acid and stearic acid were shown to directly trigger the release of inflammatory cytokines (Gupta, Knight, Gupta, Keller, & Bruce-Keller, 2012).
 Consistent with our findings, they also revealed that this effect was independent of microglia (Gupta et al., 2012).
 The possibility that circulating NEFAs may induce RG in astrocytes is supported by a number of factors.
 NEFAs may easily cross the blood-brain-barrier and gain access to metabolically relevant hypothalamic centers (Dhopeshwarkar & Mead, 1973; Smith & Nagura, 2001).
 Furthermore, when administered peripherally, NEFAs were shown to accumulate in astrocytes localized close to blood-brain-barrier borders (Bernoud et al., 1998).

 When mice suffering from DIO are subjected to calorie restriction they lose significant amounts of fat mass and are able to normalize their body weight within several weeks (Kirchner et al., 2012).
 However, when mice are then allowed to feed ad-libitum, they regain the weight lost, regardless if they consume HFD or chow (Kirchner et al., 2012).
 This indicates that calorie restriction, although providing acute metabolic benefits, prevents a long term reduction in body weight, which is achieved by a diet switch to chow alone (Fischer et al., 2017).
 We reveal that calorie restriction, resulting in profound body weight loss, leads to an increase in astrocyte RG in the ARC.
+Whether or not this increased astrogliosis can functionally contribute to the increased susceptibility for weight regain of previously obese mice remains to be tested.

 A further trait of obesity is the lacking in response to exogenously administered leptin to decrease food intake and body weight, known as leptin resistance.
 An inflammation like state in the ARC has been linked to leptin resistance on numerous occasions (reviewed by (de Git & Adan, 2015)).
 Using EX4 treatment, which has been shown to induce leptin re-sensitization (Müller et al., 2012), we found increased RG after significant weight loss.
 This indicates that although a general inflammation state in the ARC is linked to leptin resistance, RG does not seem to be responsible for this resistance.
 This is in line with recent work by Balland and colleagues who showed that despite an increase in RG after 10 days of HFD feeding, mice retained leptin sensitivity (Balland & Cowley, 2017).